oskardudycz/event-driven.io/content/posts/2023-08-17--behaviour_driven_design_is_not_about_tests/index.en.md

         );
 ```

 As you see, it already has naming and terms related to the web requests.
-Some may say that they should not be visible here, and I disagree, as we should be explicit in what we're doing and how we're doing.
-That cuts the number of translations needed back and forth to understand what technical context is actually this test checking underneath.
+Some may say that they should not be visible here, and I disagree, as we should be explicit in what we're doing and how we're doing it.
+That cuts the number of translations needed back and forth to understand what is this actually verifying.

 Check more in [Ogooreck documentation](https://github.com/oskardudycz/Ogooreck).